obsidianmd/obsidian-help/en/User interface/Workspace/Panes/Pane layout.md

 #### Sidebar panes can share space with tabs

-When your drop a pane onto a sidebar pane, a new tab will be created under that sidebar section.
+When you drop a pane onto a sidebar pane, a new tab will be created under that sidebar section.
 Different panes in the same sidebar section can be accessed by clicking on its tab icon.

 #### Sidebar panes do not show titles

 This reduces clutter, but also means it's best to keep one or two important files like a scratch pad or the daily note for quick access, rather than having a dozen files open.

-To see the title of a file that's in the sidebar, hover over its tab icon.
+To see the title of a file in the sidebar, hover over its tab icon.

 #### Sidebar can be easily collapsed